hypo69/hypo/docs/gemini/out/en/doc/src/fast_api/html/process_data.md

 ## Overview

 This module likely contains functions related to processing data for use in HTML generation within a FastAPI application.
 It imports functions from the `main` module.
-The presence of `MODE = 'dev'` suggests this module is for development purposes.
+The presence of `` suggests this module is for development purposes.

 ## Modules